rahul-jha98/sheets-database/README.md

 The library aims to remove the learning curve completely by providing methods that lets you interact with the database without worrying about the Sheets API at all.
 Moreover the API of the library is quite intuitive to get started with and provides functionalities for most of the database operations.

 ## Note
-`google-sheets-db` is heavily inspired by and borrows some code from [node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet).
+`sheets-database` is heavily inspired by and also borrows some code from [node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet).

 ## Contributions